 “It is making people aware of the importance of bees,” he adds.

-The role of bees and other insects is not limited to agriculture, food security and nutrition.
+The role of honeybees and other insects is not limited to agriculture, food security and nutrition.
 Without them, wild plants and the ecosystems that make the planet habitable would collapse, the FAO says.

 Yet it has found about 40% of the roughly 30,000 species of invertebrate pollinator species are facing extinction due to pesticides, shifts in land-use and climate change.